-binReads 11
+binReads

-reads.per.bin Approximate number of desired reads per bin.
+file A file with aligned reads.
+Alternatively a GRanges with aligned reads. assembly Please see fetchExtendedChromInfoFromUCSC for available assemblies.
+Only necessary when importing BED files.
+BAM files are handled automatically.
+Alternatively a data.frame with columns 'chromosome' and 'length'.
+ID An identifier that will be used to identify the file throughout the workflow and in plotting. bamindex BAM index file.
+Can be specified without the .bai ending.
+If the index file does not exist it will be created and a warning is issued. chromosomes If only a subset of the chromosomes should be binned, specify them here. pairedEndReads Set to TRUE if you have paired-end reads in your BAM files (not implemented for BED files). min.mapq Minimum mapping quality when importing from BAM files.
+Set min.mapq=NULL to keep all reads. remove.duplicat A logical indicating whether or not duplicate reads should be removed. max.fragment.wi Maximum allowed fragment length.
+This is to filter out erroneously wrong frag- ments due to mapping errors of paired end reads. blacklist A GRanges or a bed(.gz) file with blacklisted regions.
+Reads falling into those regions will be discarded. outputfolder.bi inned Folder to which the binned data will be saved.
+If the specified folder does not exist, it will be created. binsizes An integer vector with bin sizes.
+If more than one value is given, output files will be produced for each bin size. reads.per.bin Approximate number of desired reads per bin.
 The bin size will be selected accordingly.
-Output files are produced for each value.

-bins A named list with GRanges containing precalculated bins produced by fixedWidthBins or variableWidthBins.
-Names must correspond to the binsize.
+Output files are produced for each value. bins A named list with GRanges containing precalculated bins produced by fixedWidthBins or variableWidthBins.
+Names must correspond to the binsize. variable.width.

-variable.width.reference

 A BAM file that is used as reference to produce variable width bins.
-See variableWidthBins for details.

-save.as.RData If set to FALSE, no output file will be written.
+See variableWidthBins for details. save.as.RData If set to FALSE, no output file will be written.
 Instead, a GenomicRanges object containing the binned data will be returned.
-Only the first binsize will be processed in this case.

-calc.complexity

-A logical indicating whether or not to estimate library complexity.

-call The match.call() of the parent function.

-reads.store If TRUE processed read fragments will be saved to file.
+Only the first binsize will be processed in this case. calc.complexity y l A logical indicating whether or not to estimate library complexity. call The match.call() of the parent function. reads.store If TRUE processed read fragments will be saved to file.
 Reads are processed according to min.mapq and remove.duplicate.reads.
 Paired end reads are coerced to single end fragments.
-Will be ignored if use.bamsignals=TRUE.

-outputfolder.reads

-Folder to which the read fragments will be saved.
-If the specified folder does not exist, it will be created.

-reads.return If TRUE no binning is done and instead, read fragments from the input file are returned in GRanges format.
+Will be ignored if use.bamsignals=TRUE. outputfolder.re Folder to which the read fragments will be saved.
+If the specified folder does not exist, it will be created. reads.return If TRUE no binning is done and instead, read fragments from the input file are returned in GRanges format.

-reads.overwrite

-Whether or not an existing file with read fragments should be overwritten.

-reads.only If TRUE only read fragments are stored and/or returned and no binning is done.

-use.bamsignals If TRUE the bamsignals package will be used for binning.
-This gives a tremendous performance increase for the binning step. reads.store and calc.complexity will be set to FALSE in this case.
+reads.overwrite Whether or not an existing file with read fragments should be overwritten. reads.only If TRUE only read fragments are stored and/or returned and no binning is done. use.bamsignals If TRUE the bamsignals package will be used for binning.
+This gives a tremen- dous performance increase for the binning step. reads.store and calc.complexity will be set to FALSE in this case.